devakashsharma/GGV-Projects/README.md

 In this repository, I've gathered my collection of projects that are not just a project but a paradise for us.
 The creations of this repository are the result of pure dedication, boundless creativity, and the spirit of innovation. ❤️❤️

 ## What to install?
-To achive our goal we need to install
+To achive our goal we need to install, we can install modules by using terminal
 1. Python
 ```
 pip install python